Newman (Seinfeld): United States Postal Service

 Newman is an employee of the United States Postal Service, which is portrayed in the series as a powerful and nefarious, yet bureaucratic and inept organization.
 When they are arrested in "The Engagement", Newman assures Kramer and Elaine that they will not be prosecuted: "In 20 minutes, that place'll be swarming with mailmen.
 We'll be back on the street by lunch."
 Newman's occupation is first revealed in "The Old Man".
 George, upon learning it, asks "Aren't [postal workers] the guys that always go crazy and come back with a gun and shoot everybody?"
 Newman's ominous reply is "Sometimes."
 When asked why, Newman has an outburst about the unending nature of mail delivery.

 In "The Junk Mail", Kramer realizes the Postal Service has become obsolete and starts an anti-mail campaign; he is later abducted by Post Office security men.
 Newman attempted earlier to dissuade Kramer: "You don't know the half of what goes on here."
 For his efforts to save Kramer, Newman is escorted by Postal Service employees with a bucket on his head, pleading for Kramer to "tell the world my story."

+Newman is not very committed to his work for the postal service.
+In "The Calzone" it is revealed that he has the habit of calling in sick when it is raining.
+When George question this and refer to the United States Postal Service creed, Newman simply says that he does not care much for motto's.

-In "The Package", Newman's business card is shown; it reads "Newman".
+In "The Package", Newman's business card is shown; it simply reads "Newman".

-Newman claims that he once worked the same postal route as serial killer David Berkowitz, otherwise known as the "Son of Sam", who was working for the Postal Service at the time of his 1977 capture.
-When the police come to arrest him in "The Engagement", his first words to them are, "What took you so long?", the same words Berkowitz used when arrested.
-In real life, however, Berkowitz did not have a mail route; he worked as a letter-sorter.
+Newman claims that he once took over the postal route of serial killer David Berkowitz, otherwise known as the "Son of Sam", who was working for the Postal Service at the time of his 1977 capture.
+When the police come to arrest Newman in "The Engagement", his first words to them are, "What took you so long?", the same words Berkowitz used when arrested.
+Newman retains Berkowitz's mail bag as a valuable collector's item.
+However, in real life, Berkowitz did not have a mail route; he worked as a letter-sorter.

 In October 2020, Wayne Knight reprised his role as Newman to deliver an online "public service announcement" regarding the 2020 United States Postal Service crisis.
-In the video, he accused President Donald Trump of trying to delay voting by mail in the 2020 United States Presidential Election by undercutting the postal service, asserting that "the only person who can slow down the mail is a mailman."
+In the video, he accused President Donald Trump of trying to delay voting by mail in the 2020 presidential election by undercutting the Postal Service, asserting that "the only person who can slow down the mail is a mailman."